PSY 200 Applying Research to Practice (3)

 PSY 236 Family Counseling (3)

-PSY 237 Human Sexuality (1) this course is only available to students who enrolled prior to August 1, 2012
+PSY 237 Human Sexuality (1) this course is only offered to students who enrolled prior to August 1, 2012

 This course explores human sexual behavior in a historical and cross cultural perspective, as well as, the treatment of sexual dysfunction in a counseling practice.